-Because of questions that a number of people have asked me, I’ve decided to set the record strait as to why I now consider myself a non-believing Mormon.
-This is not going to be an easy read for my believing Mormon friends, but I hope it will be worth while and thought provoking.
+Because of questions that a number of people have asked me, I’ve decided to set the record straight as to why I don’t go to church anymore.
+This is not going to be an easy read for my believing Mormon friends, but I hope it will be worthwhile and thought-provoking.
 Let me start by saying that most of what the LDS church does is wonderful.
 I especially love its emphasis on family and service.
 My local congregation is a group of wonderful, supportive, loving people.
 That said there are a few doctrines that the institutional church teaches that are discriminatory and harmful.
 As well there are uncomfortable episodes in the church’s history that are glossed over or misrepresented by the church.

 That most in the church have never heard of Joseph Smith’s marriages to other men’s wives while they were still married to their first husbands is scandalous.
 Polygamy makes members of the LDS church uncomfortable enough, but if they knew that he married 9 other men’s wives that would give them pause to think (some married with and some without the other husband’s consent).
 I can’t imagine what it must have been like for Zina and Henry Jacobs when Joseph Smith asked Zina to marry him less than a year after they themselves were married.